 Soil pH is one of the most important properties that affect nutrient availability to the plant and soil microbial activity.
-Soil pH can be increased by adding lime or dolomite or lowered by adding acidifying materials like elemental sulfur or ammonium fertilizer.
+Soil pH can be increased by adding lime or dolomite, or lowered by adding acidifying materials like elemental sulfur or ammonium fertilizer.
 The pH of irrigation water should also be considered as it can affect soil pH over the long term.
-Producers can use soil test results to manage soil pH to improve uptake of N and P. Consider crop nutrient requirements and other current conditions before adding amendments to adjust soil pH.
+Producers can use soil test results to manage soil pH to determine the existing pH and identify the soil amendments that may be required to improve uptake of N and P. Consider crop nutrient requirements and other current conditions before adding amendments to adjust soil pH.
+For SFN operations in south Florida, it is not feasible to acidify the calcareous soils of Miami-Dade County.